Welcome to Second Presbyterian Church!

 Directions and Parking

-Second Presbyterian is located in historic north Baltimore neighborhood of Guilford neighborhood close to the Johns Hopkins University Homewood campus and Loyola University Maryland.
-Street parking is available around the church on Saint Paul Street, Charlcote Road and Stratford Road.
-Click here for detailed driving directions and a map.
+Second Presbyterian is located in historic north Baltimore neighborhood of Guilford close to the Johns Hopkins University’s Homewood campus and Loyola University Maryland.
+Street parking is readily available around the church on Saint Paul Street, Charlcote Road and Stratford Road and in the surrounding neighborhood.

 Entering the Church